structureddynamics/OSF-Ontologies-Management-Tool/README.md

 ```

-The OMT is using the [OSF-WS-PHP-API](https://github.com/structureddynamics/OSF-WS-PHP-API) library to communicate with any OSF Web Services network instance.
-If the OSF-WS-PHP-API is not currently installed on your server, then follow these steps to download and install it on your server instance:
+The OMT is using the [OSF Web Services PHP API](https://github.com/structureddynamics/OSF-Web-Services-PHP-API) library to communicate with any OSF Web Services network instance.
+If the OSF Web Services PHP API is not currently installed on your server, then follow these steps to download and install it on your server instance:

 ```bash